 Ask your supervisor.
 If your supervisor does not have the authority to sign the contract, someone in your organization does or knows who does.
 Only an individual who has authority may sub-delegate that authority to a position that reports to them.

 - How do I know whether I have the authority to sign a contract?

 If your position has been assigned a delegation of authority, this communication would have come from your supervisor.
 You may also search for your internet ID or position # at delegations.umn.edu to confirm whether or not you have the authority to sign a contract.
 If it does not appear on your list, then you do not have authority to sign a contract or legal document.

 - What happens if I have no authority, but sign anyway?

+You would be operating out of compliance with University policy.
 The agreement may be void and you may be held personally responsible for all losses and subject to disciplinary action, up to and including termination.